destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/namelists.md.txt

 Describes the namelist handling in the Deode-Workflow.

 ## Internal usage
-The deode namelists are stored as yml files and assembled following a set of rules.
+The deode namelists are stored as yml files in `deode/data/namelist_generation_input/CYCLE` and assembled following a set of rules.
 The upper air and surfex namelists are stored in `master_namelists.yml` and `surfex_namelists.yml` respectively.
 In these config files the namelists are grouped depending on function and application.
 E.g. the namelist for generation of climate files (configuration E923) are separated in a base block, `e923_base` and one additional block for each step, e.g. `e923_0`.
 In `assemble_master.yml` the rules for how these blocks are combinged is defined.
 For the initial part, `e923_part_0` is defined as

 ```
 e923_part_0: